-A mucus plug is a collection of mucus that forms a thick layer in the cervical canal between the vagina and the uterus.
-The mucus, which is secreted by the uterus during pregnancy, accumulates and forms the mucus plug.
+A mucus plug is a collection of mucus that forms a thick layer in the cervical canal acting as a cervical seal between the vagina and the uterus.
+The mucus, which is secreted by the uterus during pregnancy, accumulates and forms the mucus plug or the cervicovaginal mucus barrier.
 It appears as a jelly-like substance, either white or slightly pink.

 Does Losing The Mucus Plug Indicate Labor?

 Losing the mucus plug in pregnancy may not always indicate labor.
 It may mostly indicate that your cervix has started to dilate in preparation for labor, which could happen anytime later in pregnancy, although it cannot be said when (3).
 It is always beneficial to look for other signs and symptoms of labor that often begin in the last few weeks of the third trimester.